-Once detected, the F-Secure security product may either automatically disinfect the suspect file or prompt the user to select a desired action.
-For more information, see: Community article: Automatic actions for viruses also used for suspicious items.
+For more information, see: F-Secure Community Knowledge Base: Automatic actions for viruses also used for suspicious items.

 F-Secure security programs include heuristic engines that perform extended file analysis during a system scan in order to identify suspicious, malware-like code or potentially harmful routines.
 Actual detection names used by the heuristic engines may vary, and include: